Kahr-Noss/Ooyodo-Kancolle-Quest-Flow/README.md

 # Functions:

-* Cuteness overflow: A little Ooyodo will be there to help you with your quest management.

 ## Flowchart :
 Browse through the full quest tree of Kancolle, search, and plan out your actions with the following tools:
 * Interactive flowchart: Zoom, move around and highlight quests chains by clicking on a quest or typing it's code, and find all the other quests linked to it.